flipflop754/AnimatedDex/README.md

 2. Optional: Edit gif to fit pebble's color palette

     • Use GIMP to load gif.
-Change index color mode to index.
+Change color mode to index.
 Rename layers to (replace) instead of (combined)(!).
 Export as gif with animate option checked.
 Loop infinitely

 3. Use gif2apng (http://gif2apng.sourceforge.net/) to convert the gif to apng